University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/2_BashScripting.md

 head -n12 GCF_000182855.2_ASM18285v1_genomic.gff
 ```

-Notice the header lines begin with one or two hash symbols, whilst the remainder of the file contains information about the genomic features in tab-separated format.
+Notice the header/comment lines begin with one or two hash symbols, whilst the remainder of the file contains information about the genomic features in tab-separated format.
 As there is a lot of information about each feature, note that each line after the header will probably wrap onto a second line in the terminal.
 The first feature is annotated as a *region* in the third field, whilst the second feature is annotated as a *gene*.